Baggins800/elytica-laravel-Tutorial/Part 2.md

         });
     }
 ```
 This will make our food secure.
-There is still another problem: our food can have negative costs.
+There is still another problem - our food can have negative costs.
 We can add `->minValue(0.0)` to:
 ```
                   Forms\Components\TextInput::make('unit_cost')
                      ->required()